 June 16, 2023 By Max Freedman

 Small business owners generally need some type of plan to help focus strategy, assign and track responsibilities, manage money and more.
 A lengthy formal document known as a business plan can arrange all your ideas on this front into concrete action plans.
+However, creating a formal business plan can be an overwhelming and time-consuming document to put together, especially when you’re working hard to grow your business.
+But it’s generally worth it, as some financial institutions require business plans as part of loan applications.

 See if you pre-qualify